firavoyage/blogging/readme.md

   - senren banka (2016)
   - sabbat of the witch (2015)
   - the rainbow appears after flowering rain (2016)
-  - .the legend of zelda: Ocarina of Time (1998)
+  - .the legend of zelda: ocarina of time (1998)
-  - .the legend of zelda: Breath of the Wild (2017)
+  - .the legend of zelda: breath of the wild (2017)
-  - .the legend of zelda: Tears of the Kingdom (2023)
+  - .the legend of zelda: tears of the kingdom (2023)
   - .sekiro: shadows die twice (2019)
   - .elden ring (2022)
   - .the binding of isaac (2011)